emilyOberH/C-programming/README.md

   2) Program lets user write n integers into the binary file "mynumbers.bin". n is givin by the user.
 Program then displays the contents of the file.

   3) User is asked to enter the name and age of n number of people, then the program stores this information in an array of type struct and writes the array to a binary file.
 Program later reads contents of binary file and displays them.

+  4) Program opens binary file "WTAplayers.bin" and displays information about the first n players on screen. n is given by user.
+It stores those n players in an array of struct.
+Later, program finds the youngest player in the array and display their information on screen.